Posttraumatic Stress Disorder

 Treatment for PTSD

-The National Health and Medical Research Council treatment guidelines state that the recommended first line treatment is trauma-focused therapy.
-Clinical research shows a high level of effectiveness in the reduction of anxiety following this treatment.
+The National Health and Medical Research Council treatment guidelines state that the recommended first line treatment for Posttraumatic Stress Disorder is trauma-focused therapy.
+Clinical research shows a high level of effectiveness in the reduction of symptoms following this treatment.

 Whilst debriefing – onsite counselling provided very soon after an incident – may not be beneficial, best practice guidelines state that early support and effective treatment in a secure situation is recommended.

 We provide trauma counselling according to best practice guidelines.

 - Clinical psychologist Margaret Mitchell takes a meta-cognitive therapy approach and Mindfulness-based Cognitive Therapy

 - John Gwiazdzinski has a particular interest in working with members of the armed forces.